dimitri-nicolo/calico/README.md

     }

   ```

+  Remember to copy the Status member if your resource has one.

 * Lastly, add a clientset test for functional verification tests to
   `test/integration/clientset_test.go`.
 Take a look at the `TestLicenseKeyClient()`